 If the execution side of development has Linear, GitHub, and Vercel, what does the intent side need?

 Versioning and history.
 Code is versioned.
 Designs are versioned.
 Intent is... overwritten in a Google Doc with no changelog.
-When the team revisits a decision three months later, they can git blame the code but they can't trace why it was built that way.
+Revisit a decision three months later and you can git blame the code but never the why.
 Intent needs the same temporal discipline that code has: versions, diffs, and a record of how understanding evolved.

 The Machine for Designing the Problem